 Have a very dirty screen with a lot of small scratches everywhere?
-Then you will need to get a cleaning cloth, some cotton buds, soft brush, and cleaning alcohol (clinical alcohol from pharmacies will also do the trick).
+Then you will need to get a cleaning cloth, some cotton buds, a soft brush, and cleaning alcohol (90% isopropyl alcohol from pharmacies will also do the trick).

 First, apply the alcohol evenly over the screen.
 Be careful of the edges around the screen, and not get the alcohol inside – It will damage the electronics.
 Wipe it down with the cleaning cloth, and use cotton buds to target stubborn spots.
 This should pretty much restore any old screens back into their “shiny state”.

-Note – I know the above is not a “scratch repair” video, but that is a very good demonstration on how to restore an old computer screen using cleaning alcohol.
+Note – I know the above is not a “scratch repair” video, but that is a very good demonstration of how to restore an old computer screen using cleaning alcohol.

 3) USE TOOTHPASTE

 There are actually quite a lot of these “Mythbusters” videos on the Internet that toothpaste does not remove scratches.
 Personally, I have tried it and it works – But only on micro scratches.